Remote Learning Provision

 When students log in to their school emails they can take advantage of Microsoft Office.
 All students have access to the programmes.
 Once they log in through the school website this is what they will see.

 If they click on the links it will open the programmes for them.
-When saving documents, it will save them to their “one drive”.
+When saving documents, it will save them to their One Drive.
 This means they can save all of their documents to one place and know they are safe.
+They can access them in school and at home.

 Using Microsoft TEAMS